 Trying to leave your French Bulldog in a crate for too long can be a terrible idea.
 Your Frenchie can start feeling trapped and depressed if they are left alone in their box for too long.

-The general rule would be that a dog under the age of 6 months should spend no more than 2-3 hours at a time in a crate as they have not yet developed toilet habits fully and are likely to soil their crate.
+The general rule would be that a dog under six months should spend no more than 2-3 hours in a crate as they have not yet fully developed toilet habits and are likely to soil their crate.

 How To Socialize Your French Bulldog With Other Dogs

-French Bulldogs love their owners and other humans, but they can also be obstinate and aggressive towards other animals.
-It’s very essential to socialize your French Bulldog at an early age to make sure they will get along with other dogs.
+French Bulldogs love their owners and other humans but can also be obstinate and aggressive towards other animals.
+It’s essential to socialize your French Bulldog early to ensure they will get along with other dogs.

-If your Frenchie seems to be scared, allow them time and wait for them to relax and introduce them again.
+If your Frenchie seems scared, allow them time and wait for them to relax and introduce them again.
 Don’t ever pressure them, as this might make them more anxious.

 How To Teach Your French Bulldog “No” Snd “Stop It”

-When your Frenchie does something, they are not supposed to, like biting or chewing, you’ll have to educate your dog to stop it and not to continue.
-When they are doing the undesired behaviour, say “No” or “Stop” and tap their nose softly.
+When your Frenchie does something they are not supposed to, like biting or chewing, you’ll have to educate your dog to stop and not to continue.
+When undesired behavior, say “No” or “Stop” and tap their nose softly.

 Alternatively, offer them a toy and give them a treat when they start chewing this instead.
-That way the will learn what is appropriate to chew.
-Revisit this time and again until your Frenchie knows and will react quickly enough.
+That way, they will learn what is appropriate to chew.
+Revisit this until your Frenchie knows and will react quickly enough.

 How To Teach Your French Bulldog To Sit

 Stand in front of your Frenchie while showing them a treat in your hand.
 Make sure they can see it.
 Command firmly to sit down while softly pushing down their bottom until they sit down.
-Offer them a treat straight away once they are sitting down and praise them.
+Offer them a treat immediately once they sit down and praise them.

-Repeat this again.
+Repeat this.
 Step back from them, turn and face them with the treat in your hand and tell them to sit down again.
 Continue to push his bottom softly and praise them as before.

-This training technique will require several sessions until they know what to do, but they will eventually response the term sit.
+This training technique will require several sessions until they know what to do, but they will eventually respond to the term sit.

 How To Teach Your French Bulldog To Lay Down

-Ensure that your Frenchie begins in a seated position while again have a treat in your hand.
+Ensure that your Frenchie begins in a seated position while having a treat in your hand.
+When you say “lay down” or “down,” move your hand towards the ground.
 Make sure they understand you’ve got a treat or can see it.
-When you say “lay down” or “down,” move your hand towards the ground.

-Your dog will follow your hand to the ground slowly and may begin to lie down.
-If not again give him a gentle push towards the ground.
+Your dog will slowly follow your hand to the ground and may begin to lie down.
+If not again, give him a gentle push towards the ground.
 Offer them the treat and praise as soon as they lie down.
-Keep practising this until your Frenchie can lay down on command.
+Keep practicing this until your Frenchie can lay down on command.

 How To Teach Your French Bulldog To “Stay”

-If your Frenchie begins running towards you, start again by asking them to sit down, then position your hand in front of you once more while stating “Stay.”
-Give them a treat and praise their good behaviour once they have remained in position for a while.
+If your Frenchie begins running towards you, start again by asking them to sit down, then position your hand in front of you once more while stating, “Stay.”
+Give them a treat and praise their good behavior once they have remained in position for a while.

 Repeat this until your Frenchie understand that they have to stay.